Dan Gable: College

 From 1967 to 1970, Gable attended Iowa State University, where he competed in wrestling.
 At Iowa State, he became a two-time NCAA Division I national champion and three-time finalist.
-Gable's college career record was 118–1, with his only loss being in the NCAA final match during his senior season to Larry Owings of the University of Washington.
+Gable's college career record was 117–1, with his only loss being in the NCAA final match during his senior season to Larry Owings of Washington.

 Freestyle

 From 1971 to 1973, Gable competed internationally in freestyle wrestling.
-Highlights of his career include gold medals at the 1971 Tbilisi Tournament, the 1971 world championships, and the 1972 Olympic Games.
-At the 1972 Games, Gable won all six of his matches without giving up a point.
+Highlights of his career include gold medals at the 1971 Tbilisi Tournament, the 1971 World Championships, and the 1972 Olympic Games.
+At both the 1971 World Championships and 1972 Olympic Games, Gable won all of his matches without giving up a point.
 After competing sporadically from 1974 to 1975, Gable retired and became a full-time coach.
 In 1991, Gable was awarded with the Art Abrams Lifetime Achievement Award by Cauliflower Alley Club.

 Coaching career

 From 1976 to 1997, Gable was the head wrestling coach at the University of Iowa.
 Gable's teams compiled a dual meet record of 355–21–5.
 He coached 158 All-Americans, 50 national champions, 106 Big Ten champions, and 12 Olympians, including eight Olympic medalists.
 His teams won 21 Big Ten championships and 15 NCAA Division I titles.

 In addition to coaching folkstyle wrestling at the University of Iowa, Gable coached freestyle wrestling.
 Gable was the head coach of three USA Olympic teams and six USA World teams.